danbikle/flask12/readme.txt

   - how to deploy flask to heroku
   - how to create a static website with Flask

-I followed these steps to deploy it on Ubuntu 16:
+I followed steps listed below to deploy it on Ubuntu 16 and heroku.com.

 I created an account on the heroku.com website and memorized my password there.

+Then I ran some shell commands:

 cd ~
 rm -f Anaconda3-4.2.0-Linux-x86_64.sh